mrnickel/StaticSiteGenerator/readme.md

 ## Folder structure
 We assume a very specific folder structure:
-- /
+- / _Root path to your site_
--- /html _This is where the generated static HTML files will go_ -- /md _This is where `StaticSiteGenerator create` will put the generated markdown files_ -- /templates _This is where the template files go.
+	- /html _This is where the generated static HTML files will go_
+	- /md _This is where `StaticSiteGenerator create` will put the generated markdown files_
+	- /templates _This is where the template files go.

 ##Templates
 The templates are pretty basic and utilize Go's built in [template package](https://golang.org/pkg/html/template/).
 All of the placeholders are the Post struct's fields